Environmental Justice Hotline

 Deployment of the Justice Department’s Environmental Justice Enforcement Strategy relies on meaningful engagement and transparency with impacted communities regarding environmental justice issues, efforts, and results.
-The United States Attorney’s Office encourages the public to report suspected environmental justice violations within the district.
-Reports may be submitted to the Environmental Protection Agency, or to the United States Attorney’s Office, by mail, phone, or email by using the contact information provided on this page.
+The U.S. Attorney’s Office encourages the public to report suspected environmental justice violations within the District.
+Reports may be submitted to the Environmental Protection Agency, or to the U.S. Attorney’s Office, by mail, phone, or email by using the contact information provided on this page.

 In addition to the U.S. Attorney’s Office Environmental Justice and Enforcement Initiative, the following websites for related federal agencies provide other helpful online resources and information:

 If the violation concerns air quality, climate change, health, water, chemicals and toxins (including lead paint), or land, waste, and cleanup, contact the Environmental Protection Agency at https://echo.epa.gov/report-environmental-violations.